 So we need to face it.
 The climate has already changed.

-key factor in temperature rises is the severely increased CO2 level in the atmosphere.
+a key factor in temperature rises is the severely increased CO2 level in the atmosphere.
 And we all know where that comes from – in a nutshell, pollution.
 There has been a 142 percent increase in CO2 levels compared to those at the start of the Industrial Revolution in the 1800s.
-The greenhouse gases form a layer in the atmosphere that acts like a thermal blanket, absorbing the heat reflected from the earth.
-Afterwards, it radiates back, further increasing the Earth’s surface even more.
-Warmer climate will probably lead to more evaporation and precipitation overall, but in individual regions it will vary, some becoming wetter and others dryer.Of course there is also a CO2 cycle that has been going on for millions of years.
+The greenhouse gases form a layer in the atmosphere that acts as a thermal blanket, absorbing the heat reflected from the earth.
+Afterward, it radiates back, further increasing the Earth’s surface even more.
+The warmer climate will probably lead to more evaporation and precipitation overall, but in individual regions, it will vary, some becoming wetter and others dryer.Of course, there is also a CO2 cycle that has been going on for millions of years.
 The CO2 is taken out of the air by mixing with the water in the atmosphere and forming carbonic acid.
 That accounts for the rather acid pH of the rain, which doesn’t exactly have a neutral value of 7, but a rather 5.5 value.
 Further on, it reacts with rocks, breaking them down and helping soil formation.
 There have been high and low peaks in the level of CO2 with extremely large variations, but speaking on a large geological scale.

-That means that there have been rises of 5 to 8 degrees Celsius in the past, but over the course of millions of years, meaning that the ecosystems had time to adapt, and managed to do so, as only few species have gone extinct in those periods.
+That means that there have been rises of 5 to 8 degrees Celsius in the past, but over the course of millions of years, meaning that the ecosystems had time to adapt, and managed to do so, as only a few species have gone extinct in those periods.
 So even if the course of the geological cycle is kept, as in the increase of CO2 is cyclical, its speed has, for a long while now, reached pathological values and the issue needs to be seriously addressed.

-Some notable mentions are also that the United States have gone through rather harsh winters and Antarctica gained ice, 560,000 square kilometers of it, to be precise, setting a new record, compared to the previous years.
+Some notable mentions are also that the United States has gone through rather harsh winters and Antarctica gained ice, 560,000 square kilometers of it, to be precise, setting a new record, compared to the previous years.
 So there’s more sea ice now than the 1981 to 2010 average levels.